2/9/2024

 Operator

 Ladies and gentlemen, thank you for standing by.
-Welcome to the Aptars 2023 fourth quarter conference call.
-At this time, all participants are in a listen only mode.
+Welcome to the APTAR 2023 fourth quarter conference call.
+At this time, all participants are in a listen-only mode.
 Later, we will conduct a question and answer session.
-Introducing today's conference call is Mary Gassides, Vice President of Investor Relations and Communications.
+Introducing today's conference call is Mary Sides, Vice President of Investor Relations and Communications.
 Please go ahead.

 speaker

 Thank you.
-Hello everyone.
-And thanks for being with us today.
+Hello, everyone, and thanks for being with us today.
 Joining me on today's call are Stefan Tanda, President and CEO of Aptar, and Bob Kuhn, Executive Vice President and CFO of Aptar.
-Our press release and accompanying slide deck have been posted on our website under the investor relations page.
+Our press release and accompanying slide deck have been posted on our website under the Investor Relations page.
 During this call, we will be discussing certain non-GAAP financial measures.
-These measures are reconciled to the most directly comparable GAAP financial measure and the reconciliations are set forth in the press release.
+These measures are reconciled to the most directly comparable GAAP financial measure, and the reconciliations are set forth in the press release.
 Please refer to the press release disseminated yesterday for reconciliations of non-GAAP measures to the most comparable GAAP measures discussed during this earnings call.
 As always, we will also post a replay of this call on our website.
-And now I would like to turn the conference call over to Stefan.
+And now, I would like to turn the conference call over to Stefak.

 speaker